ManageIQ/manageiq-documentation/general_configuration/_topics/configuration.md

 To repair capacity and utilization data:

-1. Log in to a {{ site.data.product.title }} appliance located in the zone for which you want to gather the data.
+1. Log in to a {{ site.data.product.title_short }} appliance located in the zone for which you want to gather the data.

 2. Click ![config gear](../images/config-gear.png) (**Configuration**).